Who is Peter Trudsø?

 Peter Trudsø is a highly specialised defence lawyer.
 He conducts all types of criminal cases, including white-collar crime cases, cases involving homicide, violence and drug crime.

-Peter Trudsø is a member of ECBA (The European Criminal Bar Association).
+Peter Trudsø is a member of ECBA (The European Criminal Bar Association) and EFCL (European Fraud and Compliance Lawyers).

 In the following you can read about the most important tasks of your counsel.